-No 'july phenomenon' for neurosurgery patientsSeptember 20th, 2012 in Surgery /
+No 'july phenomenon' for neurosurgery patientsSeptember 20, 2012 in Medicine & Health / Surgery

 For patients undergoing neurosurgery at teaching hospitals, there's no "July phenomenon" of increased death and complication rates when new residents start their training, reports a study in the September issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.